.

 Conservation status

 It is believed that there are only 250 Darwin's foxes on Chiloe Island and up to 70 on the mainland, and they are listed as critically endangered by the World Conservation Union.
-Fragmentation of forest adjacent to National Parks is a concern for their conservation and dogs in the Parks may be the greatest conservation threat in the form of potential vectors of disease or direct attack.
+Fragmentation of forest adjacent to the national park and on the island is a concern for their conservation, and feral dogs may pose the greatest threat to their survival by spreading disease or directly attacking.
+Persecution by people who think that the foxes attack domestic fowls is also a potential problem.

 Need more information for your travel research or homework?